MenuMagic

 Before:

 The traditional overlay approach created a disconnect between digital information and the physical dining environment.
-Static overlays didn't adapt to user movement or position, simply floating digital layers over the real world.
+Static overlays floated digital layers over the real world without adapting to user movement or position.

 After: